rapidsai/cudf/docs/source/10min.rst

 Gotchas
 --------

-If you are attempting to perform Boolean indexing or using the `query` API, you might see an exception like:
+If you are attempting to perform Boolean indexing directly or using the `query` API, you might see an exception like:

 .. code-block:: python